---gnome-shell option and it will attempt to connect to your active GNOME Shell instance over D-Bus to stream COGL pipeline information over a private file-descriptor.
+The easiest way to get started is to record your existing GNOME Shell session.
+With sysprof-cli, you can use the --gnome-shell option and it will attempt to connect to your active GNOME Shell instance over D-Bus to stream COGL pipeline information over a private file-descriptor.

 This information can be combined with callgraphs to see what is happening during the duration of a COGL mark.

 The details page can also provide some quick overview information about the marks and their duration.
 You will find this helpful when comparing patches to see if they really improved things over time.